sturdy-dev/codereview.gpt/README.md

 **Q:** Are the reviews 100% trustworthy?

-**A:** No, as of 2022.
+**A:** Not yet, as of 2022.
 This tool can help you spot bugs, but as with anything, use your judgement.

 ###